Responsible Executive: Executive Vice President

 - All those not included in #1 or #2 above.

-Visitors are prohibited from entering all campus buildings, including the Library, Princeton University Art Museum, Richardson Auditorium, and Chapel.
+Visitors are prohibited from entering all campus buildings, including the Library, Richardson Auditorium, and Chapel.
 These spaces are prioritized for teaching, research, and worship for students, faculty, and staff.
-Campus buildings include those owned or rented by the University and occupied by faculty, staff, or students.
+Visitors are permitted outdoors, on campus grounds.

-Students found to be in violation of this policy may be subject to discipline in accordance with Rights, Rules, Responsibilities (link is external).
+Students found to be in violation of this policy may be subject to discipline in accordance with Rights, Rules, Responsibilities.

 Faculty and staff found to be violation of this policy may be subject to disciplinary actions in accordance with appropriate University policy.